xvxx/deadwiki/README.md

 There are three built-in ways to access your deadwiki:

-- Run the local webserver and use the static HTML UI.
+- Run the local webserver and use the (minimal) HTML UI.
 - Run a native WebView app that wraps the UI.
 - Just use your filesystem.
 Regular Markdown files. `cat`, `ls`, etc.